-- The fee for food vendors this year will decrease to $100, plus $50 if electricity is needed.
-This fee is due at the time of acceptance.
-Vendors will additionally pay Art at the Park 10% of their total gross revenue following the event.
+- The seller fee for food vendors is $100, plus $50 if electricity is needed.
+We will email a link to pay this fee at the time of acceptance, or pay by check to the Trout Museum of Art.
+Vendors will additionally pay Art at the Park 10% of their total sales following the event.

 - Large and extra large vendors and food trucks will be situated in the roadway at each of the four intersections surrounding the park.
 These vendors must utilize their own quiet generators.
 No other generators will be allowed.

 Food vendor applications will be juried based on criteria as we are searching for a variety of options for our guests.
 Participation in previous Art at the Park events does not guarantee participation in Art at the Park this year.

 Rules and Regulations: